Mindful Eating, or Diet

 Hippocrates famously said "Let thy food be thy medicine and thy medicine be thy food." and who am I to argue with the father of medicine.
 There is also modern scientific research that shows that good digestion, gut health if you like, has a correlation with good mental health.
 Eat well and feel well.
 That seems way too simple doesn't it?
 But there is scientific research that backs this up - who can argue with the father of medicine Hippocrates.

-Mindfulness can be used with any diet plan, but should be seen as a way of life, a "manner of living" if you like rather than a short term fix.
+In reality it is that simple, but also hard to do.
+Mindfulness can be used to make it easier.
+Healthy eating should be seen as a way of life, a "manner of living" if you like rather than a short term fix.
 Mindfulness is an empowering approach with results that are grounded in science.
-For example, researchers have found that mindfulness can help regulate plasma glucose levels, partly because those who are mindful tend to have a healthier weight.
-Mindful people are also more likely to believe they can change many of the important aspects of their life.

 1. Sit down at a table and give yourself time to eat.
 A bit like in the old days with the family all sitting down together.
 Dinner time used to be an event, rather that an item on a to do list.
 Sit down and enjoy your food without distractions.
 Stop multitasking when eating, turn off the TV, game station and yes all phones as well.
 This will allow you to be more relaxed and focused on the act of eating and enjoying your food.